wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

 # Demo

-## Explain what Parts Unlimited MRP is
+## Explain what Parts Unlimited is

-0. Browse to the Parts Unlimited MRP site in the dev environment: `http://{YourURL}:9080/mrp`

-The YourUrl was shown during setup as the MRP url
+0. Browse to the Parts Unlimited MRP site in the dev environment: `http://{YourDNSname}:9080/mrp` The MRP Url was shown in the output of the script used in the setup process.

     > Parts Unlimited is a fictional organization that sells car parts online.
-Their business relies on two key applications: a new ASP.NET vNext e-commerce website and a Java-based outsourced Manufacturing Resource Planning (MRP) application.
+Their business relies on two key applications: a new ASP.NET vNext e-commerce website and an Java-based outsourced Manufacturing Resource Planning (MRP) application.
 The scenario and e-commerce site is based on the website described in chapters 31-35 of The Phoenix Project, by Gene Kim, Kevin Behr and George Spafford, © 2013 IT Revolution Press LLC, Portland, OR.
 Resemblance to “Project Unicorn” in the novel is intentional; resemblance to any real company is purely coincidental.

-    > Today we will use the MRP application to present to you how DevOps can help you deliver value & your code with more confidence.
+    > Today we will use the MRP application to show you how DevOps can help you deliver value & your code with more confidence.

-    > The MRP application is written in Java and runs on a Linux machine hosted on Microsoft Azure.
+    > The application is written in Java and runs on a Linux machine hosted on Microsoft Azure.
 Let's take a look at its infrastructure in the cloud.

 0. Open the Microsoft Azure portal at https://portal.azure.com
 0. Browse to your Azure subscription and browse to the **PartsUnlimitedMRP-dev** resource group